Dylan Covey: Chicago White Sox

 In 2019, Covey split time between Chicago and Triple-A Charlotte.
 He had a particularly difficult outing on July 28, allowing five runs without retiring a batter.
 In his 18 MLB outings (12 starts), he compiled a 1–8 record with a 7.98 ERA.
 Covey was designated for assignment by the White Sox on January 14, 2020, and outrighted on January 21.
 On January 22, Covey rejected an assignment to Triple-A Charlotte and became a free agent.

 Tampa Bay Rays

 On January 30, 2020, Covey signed a minor league deal with the Tampa Bay Rays.
+Though the 2020 minor league season was cancelled due to the COVID-19 pandemic, the Rays included Covey in their 60-player pool for the shortened season.

 Boston Red Sox

 On July 21, 2020, Covey was traded to the Boston Red Sox.
 He made his first appearance for the Red Sox on July 25, allowing two runs in two innings of relief against the Baltimore Orioles.
 He was optioned to Boston's alternate training site on July 26, recalled for a week during August, and recalled again on September 10.
 Overall with the 2020 Red Sox, Covey appeared in 8 games (all in relief), compiling an 0–0 record with 7.07 ERA and 11 strikeouts in 14 innings pitched.
 On October 28, Covey was outrighted off of the 40-man roster and assigned to Triple-A.